kswedberg/vscode-theme-kswedberg/README.md

 This theme is an attempt to have dark UI features such as tabs, title bar, and file tree, while at the same time having a light-themed editor window.

+## Current attempt

+As of version 0.3.0, I'm marking it as a "dark" theme.
+This will make the text cursor color almost invisible.
+However, that can be fixed (on a Mac) from the package manager:

+* `Cursor Color Fix: Enable`: enable the fix (adds custom CSS to override the `cursor` property)
+* `Cursor Color Fix: Disable`: disable the fix (removes the all custom CSS)

+**Note**: Because the custom CSS is injected directly in the `<head>` of Electron's workbench.html file, you'll probably see a warning:

+> Your Code installation appears to be corrupt.
+Please reinstall.

+You can click the gear icon in the warning popup and select "Don't Show Again."

+Many thanks to [Diego Curbelo](https://github.com/diegocurbelo) for his [Custom Pointer](https://github.com/diegocurbelo/vscode-custom-pointer) extension, which I modified to get the `Cursor Color Fix` feature working.

+## Previously…

-Currently I'm marking it as a "light" theme and overriding activityBar, sideBar, titleBar, tab, statusBar, etc.
+Previously I had been treating it as a "light" theme and overriding activityBar, sideBar, titleBar, tab, statusBar, etc. because I didn't know how to change the cursor color. the "dark" theme rendered the cursor color almost invisible

 I had it the other way around, starting with a "dark" theme and overriding editor colors.
 The main problem with that, though, was the text cursor color, which was almost invisible and not configurable.

-_There is no acounting for taste, as they say._
+_There is no acounting for taste_, as they say.